vicrucann/cherish/README.md

 ## Features

-* (Automated, planned) **3D modeling**: image-based modeling, laser scan data, procedural models.
-* **Markup system**, based on 3D sketching (interpretation of 2D sketches as 3D forms): intuitive and interactive annotations, labeling and correspondence.
-* **Human input** (crowd sourcing): augmentation, labeling and alignments of the sparse, multi-scale and heterogeneous data sources.
+* **3D modeling**: manipulation of images in 3D space, sketch-based human input, labelling and alignment of sparse multi-scale data sources
+* **Virtual touring**
-* (planned) **Machine learning**: improvements of digital computation algorithms and reductions of the dependency on human computation.
+* (far-future?) **Machine learning**: improvements of digital computation algorithms and reductions of the dependency on human computation.
 E.g., usage of semi-supervised learning and active learning to reduce uncertainty in the data.

 ## Requirements